mkunesch/tensoralgebra/README.md

 # tensoralgebra

-This package provides an implementation of a tensor in physics and differential
+Tensoralgebra provides an implementation of a tensor in physics and differential
 geometry: a multidimensional array of the same size in all directions.
+It is a fesibility study for a better tensor implementation in the numerical general relativity code [GRChombo](https://github.com/GRChombo/GRChombo).

 The main features of tensoralgebra:
 * Operations involving tensors are evaluated lazily to avoid unnecessary temporary tensors.